LGSInnovations/Edison-Ethernet/guides/installation.md

 ## Getting the Module to the Edison ##

-There are three possible ways to get the module onto the Edison, some better than others:
+There are three ways to get the module onto the Edison:

 1. Use WiFi and `curl`
 2. Use a USB drive.